Iheanacho bags assist as Leicester City hold Southampton | Goal.com

 The Nigeria international has been in fine form for the Foxes this season and against the Saints, he was handed his 12th league start and shone.

-The forward paired Jamie Vardy in Leicester’s attack and set up the only goal of his side in the encounter to ensure they extended their unbeaten run to four games.
+The forward paired Jamie Vardy in Leicester’s attack and set up the only goal for his side in the encounter to ensure they extended their unbeaten run to four games.

-The Foxes had a slow start in the match will Southampton dominating the opening 10 minutes and could have opened the scoring as early as the eighth minute.
+The Foxes had a slow start in the match with Southampton dominating the opening 10 minutes and could have opened the scoring as early as the eighth minute.

 Anglo-Nigerian Nathan Tella fired a fine shot at goal but goalkeeper Kasper Schmeichel was at the right place at the right time, saving the effort with ease.